-What are the latest SEO Trends?
+What are the latest SEO Trends for 2019?

 SEO trends tend to change across time as the Internet continues to develop and come up with new features.
 Traditional SEO tasks, roles and strategies have all undergone changes in the past and the advent of some new directions for businesses and industries means that there will be considerable changes in SEO services.

 The number of business owners coming to realize the importance of search engine authorship is increasing and author rank is being taken more seriously than before.
 Search engines are constantly trying to increase the click through rate for high quality content and this has signified an overall reduction in the complete number of search results being accompanied by proper authorship info, thereby leading to more competition among writers to generate good SEO content.

 A tiered system is also coming into view next to the search results and the current situation is such that some search results display full authorship details while others are displayed merely with a simple byline.
 A few factors that continue to determine whether or not authorship snippets are included are the trustworthiness and reputation of the authors, along with the site that publishes the content.